chriskonnertz/RegEx/README.md

 $regEx->addLineEnd();
 ```

 Adds a partial expression that expects the end of a line.
 Line breaks mark the end of a line.

-Example result: `$`
+Example of the resulting regex string: `$`

 ### addRange